 - 1. Power off the AP whose firmware will be upgraded. - 2.
 Connect the managing PC and the AP with an RS232 Null Modem cable. - 3.
 Select the serial port (COM1 or COM2) you use for connecting the device from the Serial port drop-down list and click Connect. - 4.
-Chose the folder in which the firmware files reside by clicking Browse. - 5.
+Chose the folder in which the firmware files reside by click Browse. - 5.
 Power on the AP and you'll see bootup information. - 6.
-Click Start to begin the firmware upgrade of the AP. - 7.
-You will be prompted when the upgrade process is complete.
+Click Start to begin upgrade the firmware of the AP. - 7.
+You will be prompted when the upgrade process completes.